-Owning your own vacation home can be a paradise for those fortunate enough to invest in a second home or apartment.
-Not only does a second home provide a great source of income, but it can also be enjoyed any time of the year when guests are not around.
+Owning your own vacation home can be a paradise.
+This is true for those fortunate enough to invest in a second home or apartment.
+A second home provides a great source of income.
+Moreover, you can enjoy any time of the year when guests are not around.

-Of course, if the right opportunity comes, selling a vacation property can be an attractive idea for a quick lump sum of cash.
-When weighed against the ongoing maintenance, marketing, and upkeep of a leased second home, a large sale is a great way to diversify your wealth once the allure of frequent getaways has worn off.
+Of course, if the right opportunity comes, selling a vacation property can be an attractive idea.
+This is true especially for a quick lump sum of cash.
+A large sale is a great way to diversify your wealth once the allure of frequent getaways has worn off.
+This is when weighed against the ongoing maintenance, marketing, and upkeep of a leased second home.

-Unfortunately, with a large sum of cash being transferred to personal income, vacation home sales often lead to excessive taxation from the IRS.
-High valued vacation rentals are subject to capital gains taxes, which can be deferred in a simple 1031 exchange.
+Unfortunately, with a large sum of cash transferable to personal income, vacation home sales often lead to excessive taxation from the IRS.
+High-value vacation rentals are subject to capital gains taxes, which are deferrable in a simple 1031 exchange.

-Vacation homes are one of the most commonly used assets in 1031 exchanges, as many wealthy investors have seen the opportunity to “trade up” for new property tax-free.
+Vacation homes are one of the most common and useable assets in 1031 exchanges.
+Many wealthy investors use the opportunity to “trade up” for new property tax-free.
 In this article, we will outline the steps necessary to 1031 exchange second home or other vacation property and avoid capital gains tax and maximize profit.

 How to Sell A Second Home

 Before you can 1031 exchange vacation home, you will first need to sell it.
-If you’ve owned your second home for a while, chances are that you’ve had your fair share of offers from guests after their week in paradise.
-Whether or not you should take these handshake deals is up to you, know that the 1031 exchange is a much better way of selling your vacation property in the 21st century.
+Do you own your second home for a while?
+Chances are that you’ve had your fair share of offers from guests after their week in paradise.
+Whether or not you should take these handshake deals, is all up to you.
+Know that the 1031 exchange is a much better way of selling your vacation property in the 21st century.

 Determining the Value of A Vacation Home